EDUCBA

 Uses of Dynamic Range

-Let’s assume you have to give an index number for a database range of 100 rows.
+Suppose you must give an index number for a database range of 100 rows.
 As we have 100 rows, we need to give 100 index numbers vertically from top to bottom.
-Suppose we type that 100 numbers manually; it will take around 5-10 minutes of time.
-Here range helps to make this task within 5 seconds of time.
+Suppose we type that 100 numbers manually; it will take around 5-10 minutes.
+Here range helps to make this task within 5 seconds.
 Let’s see how it will work.

-We need to achieve the index numbers as shown in the below screenshot; here, I give an example only for 10 rows.
+We need to achieve the index numbers shown in the screenshot below; here, I give an example only for 10 rows.

 Range 1

-Give the first two numbers under the index number, select the range of two numbers as shown below, and click on the corner (Marked in red colour).
+Give the first two numbers under the index number, select the range of two numbers as shown below, and click on the corner (Marked in red color).

 Range 1-1